 Reproduction by fragmenting and budding

 Since the torch coral is a branching stony coral species, it is fairly easy to propagate via fragging.
-You can cut, saw or snap off a branch and it will grown into an entirely new colony all on its own.
+You can cut, saw or snap off a branch and it will grow into an entirely new colony all on its own.
 A torch coral frag should command a premium, compared with some of the most commonly available leather coral species, so it is a great coral to grow and trade with other hobbyists.

 As a general rule, caution should be used when mixing leathers LPS species, like torches.
 Large polyp stony corals protect themselves by wielding their sweeper tentacles maliciously.
 Many of the leather coral species, by comparison produce and release toxic chemicals, called terpenes, into the water to stunt the growth of other species.

 There are a lot of reports of compatibility issues between leather and LPS corals.